 While the two sentences say just about the same thing, the second shows what is happening more than simply telling it.

 Now that there is an understanding of what these two types of writing are, let’s look at the issues of just showing.
 “Show Don’t Tell” suggests, by is grammar, that you should never tell and always show.
 This is not true.

 Pick up the best book you have ever read.
 The book that you thought was incredible.
 Odds are, you will probably find the author spends about 30% of the time showing and 70% of the time telling.

 I am not saying that you should “Tell Don’t Show” but the opposite is just as ridiculous.
 Why would you waste your and your reader’s time by saying “she wore a full-length robe in a simple T-shape with wide, long sleeves, several layers of v-shaped collars, and a sash surrounding her waist with a tie in the back” when you could just say “she wore a kimono.”

-If a writer adds to many descriptive adjectives, the story becomes bogged down with unnecessary showing when telling can be both clearer and more provocative.
-It also makes showing that much more potent when author use it as strategic points because the reader clearly sees that this description is of importance instead of being buried among other adjectives.
+If a writer adds too many descriptive adjectives, the story becomes bogged down with unnecessary showing when telling can be both clearer and more provocative.
+It also makes showing that much more potent when the author uses it at strategic points because the reader clearly sees that this description is of importance instead of being buried among other adjectives.

 Show and Tell

 This is my solution.
 Ignore the old cliché of “Show Don’t Tell.”
 Instead, “Show and Tell.”
 Understand where description and clarification on emotions and senses are important, and when they would simply bog down the story.